silversub/terraform/provider/internet-services-resources.md

 ## `ibm_cis_dns_record`
 {: #cis-dns-record}

-Create, update, or delete a DNS record for a domain.
+Create, update, or delete an {{site.data.keyword.cis_full_notm}} DNS record resource.
+This resource is associated with an {{site.data.keyword.cis_full_notm}} instance and a CIS domain resource.
+For more information, about CIS DNS record, refer to [managing DNS records](/docs/dns-svcs?topic=dns-svcs-managing-dns-records).
 {: shortdesc}

 ### Sample IBM Cloud Provider plug-in for Terraform code
 {: #cis-dns-record-sample}

+**Example Usage 1** Create a record.

 ```
 # Add a DNS record to the domain